fw4spl-org/fw4spl-doc/Tutorials/src/Tuto04SignalSlot.rst

         // .....

-        /// This method is call when the VTK camera position is modified.
+        /// This method is called when the VTK camera position is modified.
         /// It notifies the new camera position. void notifyCamPositionUpdated();